Thracians: Aftermath

 The further fate of the Thracians is a matter of dispute.
 German historian Gottfried Schramm speculated that the Albanians descended from the Christianized Thracian tribe Bessi, after Bessi remnants were allegedly pushed by Slavs and Bulgars westwards during the 9th century into modern day Albania.
 There is no archaeological evidence, however, of a 9th-century migration of any population, such as the Bessi, from western Bulgaria to Albania.
 There is likewise no linguistic support for Schramm's hypothesis.
 Little comparative linguistic material is available (the Thracian language is attested only marginally, while the Bessian is completely unknown), but the phonetic history of Albanian and Thracian indicates different sound developments inconsistent with Schramm's thesis.
 Furthermore, the Christian vocabulary of Albanian is mainly Latin, which speaks against the construct of a "Thracian-Bessian church language".
-Most likely the Thracians were assimilated into Roman and Byzantine society, becomong one of the ancestral groups of modern Southeastern Europeans.
+Most likely the Thracians were assimilated into Roman and Byzantine society, becoming one of the ancestral groups of modern Southeastern Europeans.

 The last mention of Thracians, in the 6th century, coincides with the first mention of Slavs, when the Slavic tribes inhabited large territories of Central and Eastern Europe.
-After the 6th century Thracians who weren't already assimilated in the Byzantine Empire, were incorporated in the slavic speaking Bulgarian Empire.
+After the 6th century Thracians who weren't already assimilated in the Byzantine Empire, were incorporated in the Slavic-speaking Bulgarian Empire.